Cimbali/pympress/README.md

   - Install native [python for windows](https://www.python.org/downloads/windows/)
   - Get GTK+3, Poppler and their python bindings by executing [the PyGi installer](https://sourceforge.net/projects/pygobjectwin32/).
 Be sure to tick all the necessary dependencies in the installer (Poppler, Cairo, Gdk-Pixbuf).

-Alternately, you can build your Gtk+3 stack from source using MSVC, see [the Gnome wiki](https://wiki.gnome.org/Projects/GTK+/Win32/MSVCCompilationOfGTKStack) and [this python script that compiles the whole Gtk+3 stack](https://github.com/wingtk/gvsbuild/)
+Alternately, you can build your Gtk+3 stack from source using MSVC, see [the Gnome wiki](https://wiki.gnome.org/Projects/GTK+/Win32/MSVCCompilationOfGTKStack) and [this python script that compiles the whole Gtk+3 stack](https://github.com/wingtk/gvsbuild/).

-### On macOS

-Dependencies can be installed using [Homebrew](https://brew.sh/):

-    brew install gtk+3 poppler gobject-introspection pygobject3

 # Contributing